-All assignments and instructions (including orders and acceptances) submitted to Pareto by using the client's password shall be binding on the client as from submission, irrespective of who has submitted such assignment or instruction.
+All assignments and instructions (including orders and acceptances) submitted to Pareto by using the client's username and/or password shall be binding on the client as from submission, irrespective of who has submitted such assignment or instruction, and regardless of authorised or unauthorised use.
 The same shall apply to the conclusion of agreements with Pareto's cooperation partners.
 An order will be binding on the client unless it can be revoked prior to the execution of such order or otherwise as described in the Terms and Conditions of Business, and will form the basis for the electronic conclusion of an agreement.
 The electronic conclusion of an agreement is verified by the client's password, alternatively Bank ID or similar solutions, and will be clearly presented to the client in Pareto's electronic trading solution.

-The username and password may be changed by Pareto, in which case such change will be communicated to the client.
+Pareto can at all times, at our sole discretion, terminate, change and/or modify, any or all of the client usernames or passwords with or without prior notice.
+However, Pareto shall endeavour to provide the client with prior notice to the extent possible.
 Pareto shall not be liable for any direct or indirect damage suffered by the client or any other party as the result of such change.